T6Tommy/SEEDLAB-TheGoats/README.md

 This is the repository for EENG 350 B, Spring 2022, Group 7, otherwise known as The Goats.
 Our group members are:

-- Aaron Hsu
+- Aaron Hsu - Computer Vision

-- Josie Dudden
+- Josie Dudden - Simulation/Control

-- Thomas MacDougall
+- Thomas MacDougall - Localization

-- Paul Sampson
+- Paul Sampson - System Intergration

 #How the repository is structured.